apsknight/pipeliner/README.md

 make
 ```

-The `make` instruction with create an executable file with name `pipeliner` in the current repository.
+The `make` instruction with create an executable file with name `pipeliner` in the current directory.

 ##  Usage
 The executable program takes an input file as an command line arument.
 This input file contains the Assembly Program which need to be checked.
 An example Assembly Program: [program.asm](program.asm)